DataDog/integrations-extras/n2ws/README.md

               You can select either a specific user or the entire N2WS instance.

-5.	##### Get N2WS dashboards
+5. Get N2WS dashboards
     In [Datadog Integrations][3] , search for 'N2WS' tile and install it.
-    You will get 5 types of dashboards to your account, 3 for N2WS Backup & Recovery v3.2.1 (only AWS supported) and 2 for for N2WS Backup & Recovery v4.1 (includes Azure):
+    This integration has five different dashboards available: 3 for N2WS Backup & Recovery v3.2.1 (only AWS supported) and 2 for for N2WS Backup & Recovery v4.1 (includes Azure):
     'N2WSBackup&Recovery-Graphicalversion', 'N2WSBackup&Recovery-Graphicalversion-areas' and 'N2WSBackup&Recovery-EntitiesSpecificDashboard' for version 3.2.1
 	'N2WSBackup&Recovery-EntitiesSpecificDashboardV4.1' and 'N2WSBackup&Recovery-GraphicalVersionV4.1' for version 4.1